Konrad I, Duke of Głogów: Life

 In June 1249 Konrad fled to Greater Poland, where he could count on the support of Duke Przemysł I. In 1251 he campaigned Bolesław's ducal lands and he managed to conquer Bytom Odrzański.
 Konrad's bonds with the Piast dukes of Greater Poland were reinforced after his marriage with Przemysł I's sister Salome.
 His other brother Henry III the White soon became another ally in the fight against Bolesław II.
 With the help of his new allies, and thanks to the revolt of the townspeople of Głogów, the campaign against Bolesław II ended in complete success.
 The Duke of Legnica was forced to accept his defeat and give the Lower Silesian lands of Głogów up to Krosno Odrzańskie and Żagań to Konrad as a duchy in his own right.

 Until the end of his life Konrad's relations with his brother Bolesław II remain strained.
 In 1257 Konrad made a dangerous move and kidnapped Bolesław from his residence in Legnica.
 The duke regained his freedom after a few months, but it is unknown at what price.
 It can be said that after that the duke never left Bolesław II a moment of happiness, but in 1271 the Duke of Legnica managed to regain the town of Bolesławiec near the Bóbr river.

+Around 1255, Konrad founded the collegiate church in Głogów, Lower Silesia.
+By about 1300, sculpted figures of the duke and his wife, Salome, were installed around the choir area.

 From about 1260 Konrad established closer contacts with the Kingdom of Bohemia and became involved in the expansionist politics of King Ottokar II.
 Also he promoted the colonization in his lands, mostly by German settlers.
 This was a decisive contribution to the institution of the Magdeburg town law in his Głogów residence in 1253.
 In contrast to his brother Bolesław II, Konrad vigorously supported Bishop Thomas I of Wrocław in his defence of church rights.
 However, when the bishop died in 1268 Konrad began to violate the privileges conferred by him, which led to conflicts with the new Bishop Thomas II Zaremba.